chengyuanmao819/LOL-analysis/README.md

 **Test Statistics:**: ...

-After performing the permutation test, the result p-value I got is `1`, which is greater than the 0.05 significance level.
-Consequently, we ... reject the null hypothesis.
+After performing the permutation test, the result p-value I got is `0.5`, which is greater than the 0.05 significance level.
+Consequently, we ... **reject** the null hypothesis.
 This outcome implies that my model predicts teams from both groups with statistically similar accuracy levels.
 Consequently, my model appears to be fair, exhibiting no discernble bias towords one group over the other based on the specified criteria. (need rewrite)